Embracing the Past, Ready for the Future

 - is a tool for long-term decision making.

-The campus’ built environment is a comprehensive network of land, buildings and infrastructure supporting a complex and diverse organization.
-The University of Iowa’s Master Plan is a collection of the following themes, each of which are rooted in the University’s Core Values.
+The University's built environment is a comprehensive network of land, buildings, and infrastructure that support the complex and diverse organization.
+The University of Iowa Master Plan is a collection of the following themes, each of which are rooted in the University's Core Values.

-Each theme has its own detailed plan consisting of four basic stages in the planning process.
-Each stage, or ring, in the adjacent graphic is built upon and provides more detail than the previous inner ring.
-The first two stages (rings) make up the master planning phases of a theme’s plan.
-The third and fourth stages (rings) complete a theme’s long range plan and provides detailed action plans for improvement.
+Each theme has its own detailed plan consisting of the four basic stages in the planning process.
+Each stage, or ring as shown in the graphic below, is built upon and provides more detail than the previous inner ring.
+The first two stages make up the master planning phases of a theme's plan.
+The third and fourth stages complete a theme's long range plan and provides detailed action plans for improvement.

 Stage Description